bilfar/blockchain-backend-ruby/README.md

 # Blockchain Backend (Ruby)
-Travis badge / Code Coverage / Code Quality badges here A blockchain based ticketing app that allows users to purchase concert tickets and stores the validated transactions on a blockchain network.
+Travis badge / Code Coverage / Code Quality badges here A blockchain-based ticketing app that allows users to purchase concert tickets and stores the validated transactions on a blockchain network.
 Created as part of our final project for the Makers Academy bootcamp during August 2018.
 This repository represents the back-end 'blockchain' element to our project, while the Javascript/React front-end repository [can be found here]().
 Our initial MVP is to set up a 'dummy' blockchain that mimics the way this technology processes and validates transactions.
 These transactions will then be sent to our 'chain', a basic Postgres database.
 Once our MVP has been met, we hope to remove the Ruby back-end and replace it with a decentralised system built on the Ethereum network.